 An important aspect of a new certification approach is to what extent it can be applied retroactively.
 Current aircraft designs may continue to be in operation for 40 years or more (f.i. the Boeing 737).
 During their lifetime such designs are improved and upgraded on a continuous basis.
 Because, also the regulatory framework evolves during the lifecycle of such designs, the question may arise to what extent new standards should be applied to design upgrades and to what extent grandfather rights do apply.
 Often this is subject to a negotiation process between applicant and regulatory authority.
 The outcome of such negotiation process is sometimes considered as subjective or not transparent.
-Therefore, if a new certification baseline for design changes.
+Therefore, if a new certification process would be more suited to be used retroactively it is beneficial in defining a consistent certification baseline for design changes.
 This capability should therefore be rated as positive.